Burger King drops firm which supplied horse meat

 On its website, Burger King said it had decided to replace all Silvercrest products in Britain and Ireland with products from another approved Burger King supplier.

-The beef burger products from the grocers, which were revealed last week to have tested positive for horse DNA, were produced in processing plants by Liffey Meats and Silvercrest Foods in Ireland and Dalepak Hambleton in Britain.
+The beef burger products from the grocers, which were revealed last week to have tested positive for horse DNA, were produced by Liffey Meats and Silvercrest Foods in Ireland and Dalepak Hambleton in Britain.

-The authority responsible for food safety in Ireland said Burger King was still interested in sourcing beef from alternative Irish producers, which still had the capacity to take on large contracts.

-“Burger King has said they’re looking at other Irish sources to try and source and replace this,” John Bryan, president of the Food Safety Authority of Ireland (FSAI) told Ireland’s state broadcaster, RTE, on Thursday.

-“Burger King have said that they do want to source beef from Britain and Ireland because they realize the high standards here,” he told RTE radio on Thursday.

-Ireland’s Prime Minister Enda Kenny said at the weekend he was “not satisfied” that the government had got to the bottom of how nine out of 13 burgers from the plant tested positive for traces of horse meat in a set of DNA tests.

-Tesco, Britain’s biggest retailer, last week withdrew from sale all products from its supplier, Silvercrest, which is owned by Ireland-based ABP Food Group, saying it was working with authorities and the supplier to urgently understand how horse meat came to be in the product.
+Tesco, Britain’s biggest retailer, immediately withdrew from sale all products from its supplier, Silvercrest, which is owned by ABP Food Group, saying it was working with authorities and the supplier to urgently understand how horse meat came to be in the product.

 ABP Foods said at the time that the source of the contamination was a beef based product bought from two third-party suppliers outside of Ireland.